mainwp/mainwp-child/readme.txt

 * Removed: Unused code and files

 = 4.0.2 - 9-6-19 =
-* Fixed: An issue incorrect backups count in the Client Reports system
+* Fixed: An issue with incorrect backups count in the Client Reports system

 = 4.0.1 - 9-3-19 =
 * Fixed: An issue with clearing and preloading WP Rocket cache